Generation of off-critical zeros for hypercubic Epstein zeta-functions: Generation of off-critical zeros from critical edge zeros

-The test of the analytic expansion formulas (\ref{rhoxnegative}) and (\ref{rhoynegative}) for the right tail generated from the left edge point 1a is presented in figure \ref{crit}.
+The test of the expansion formulas (\ref{rhoynegative}) and (\ref{rhoxnegative}) for the right tail generated from the left edge point 1a is presented in Fig. \ref{crit}.
 Our numerical data for the dependence of $\Delta\rho_x$ and $\Delta\rho_y$ on $d^*-d$ are represented in logarithmic scale by full circles and squares, respectively.
-For small deviations from the edge point $d^*-d\to 0^+$, the expansion formulas imply that
+For small deviations from the edge point $d^*-d\to 0^+$, the expansion formulas (\ref{rhoynegative}) and (\ref{rhoxnegative}), with the constants $\alpha,\beta,\gamma,\delta$ evaluated by using the formulas (\ref{alpha})-(\ref{delta}), lead to

-The log-log plots of these analytic predictions, represented in figure \ref{crit} by dashed straight lines, fit perfectly the corresponding numerical data for deviation $d^*-d$ ranging from $10^{-9}$ to $10^{-2}$.
+The log-log plots of these analytic predictions, represented in Fig. \ref{crit} by the dashed straight lines, fit perfectly the corresponding numerical data for the small deviation $d^*-d$ ranging from $10^{-9}$ to $10^{-2}$.

-The form of the tails of off-critical zeros is more complicated in the case of the right edge point 2b in figure \ref{zeroschvosty}.
-Because of the right orientation of this edge point, dimension $d$ increases along the left (full circles) and right (full squares) tails from $d^*\simeq 2.272$ to $\infty$.
-As check points, for the left tail we recover the equivalent off-critical zeros at $d=4$ (\ref{zeta4}) and $d=8$ (\ref{zeta8}), which coincide with the fourth critical zero of the $d=2$ (\ref{zeta2}) Epstein zeta-function.
-For dimension of special interest $d=3$, the left tail contains the off-critical zero $\rho=0.111189793551259+27.0278811412527548{\rm i}$.
+The form of the tails of off-critical zeros is more complicated in the case of the right edge point 2b (as denoted in Fig. \ref{alldpol}), see Fig. \ref{zeroschvosty}.
+Because of the right orientation of this edge point, dimension $d$ increases along the left (full circles) and right (full squares) tails from $d^*\approx 2.272$ to $\infty$.
+As a check, for the left tail we recover a special off-critical zero which occurs simultaneously in dimensions $d=4$ and $d=8$, see equations (\ref{zeta4}) and (\ref{zeta8}), and coincide with the fourth critical zero of the $d=2$ Epstein zeta-function.
+For the dimension of special physical interest $d=3$, the left tail contains the off-critical zero $\rho\approx 0.111189793551259+27.0278811412527548{\rm i}$.
 It is interesting that the left tail covers also a tiny interval of negative values of $\rho_x$ for dimensions from the interval $[4.965,5.775]$.
-This means that for integer dimension $d=5$ there exists a pair of conjugate off-critical zeros with the same imaginary component, namely $\rho_y\simeq 28.5599914110240345$, and the real components $\rho_x\simeq -0.00717997528701, 5.00717997528701$ which lie outside the critical strip $[0,5]$.
+This means that for integer dimension $d=5$ there exists a pair of conjugate off-critical zeros with the same imaginary component, namely $\rho_y\approx 28.5599914110240345$, and the real components $\rho_x\approx -0.00717997528701, 5.00717997528701$ which lie outside the critical strip $[0,5]$.
+This phenomenon is usually present in lower dimensions with critical strips of small width, especially for $d$ between 0 and 1, see Figs. \ref{chvost1} and \ref{hodinypop}.